 The importance of inter-generational learning

-In February 2016 The Children’s Corner Howick began a magical journey to bring old and young together.
+The Children’s Corner in Howick began a magical journey to bring old and young together.
 Here is our story so far…

 Through education comes understanding and empathy and if we start fostering this in our preschool children they will grow up to respect the older members of our society.
 That’s one of the reasons we started visiting our local rest home and other seniors groups in our local area.